yinggoings/more-code-reviews/README.md

 # Code Reviews

+## Overview

 This repository is designed to teach students the code review process.
 There are several pull requests, PRs, with sample code submissions.

-## Overview

-Students will review the PRs and add comments to suggest changes and ask questions.
-This is designed to give students practice at looking at a pull request, reading code and exercising code review etiquette.
+Students will practice reviewing these submissions and then discuss their comments for clarity, etiquette and correctness.

 ## How This Will Work